vivekcsein/create-next-cse/README.md

-# nextjs_starter
-an testing project for starter command line tools
+# an cli for creating template nextjs project with basic configurations